pinball83/Masked-Edittext/README.md

   - Add `mavenLocal()` to repositories in your consuming project
   - Use the published coordinates printed by Gradle for the snapshot

-Note: The legacy Maven Central coordinates shown in older READMEs refer to the original library and may not reflect this refactor.
-Prefer the module or local snapshot flow above.
+Note: Older READMEs may refer to legacy coordinates from the original library; use the coordinates above for this Kotlin-first refactor.

 ## Usage (Views)